Top-down view of a person's feet at a crossroads with three white arrows painted on asphalt, symbolizing the choice of a career path

 Understanding your personal qualities is crucial for making the right career choice.
 We selected the three best tests for you that will help you decide on a career path.

 Carl Jung's theory about archetypes had a huge impact on the branch of psychology that explores career choices.
-That is why we would like to present you Jung Personality Test.
-As a result of this test, you will receive a summary of the strengths and weaknesses of your personality, your preferences in interacting with others, the way of organizing your life, as well as careers recommended for your psychotype.
+That's why we'd like to introduce you to the Jung Personality Test.
+Once you complete it, you'll receive a summary of your personality's strengths and weaknesses, your preferences in interacting with others, your approach to organizing your life, and careers recommended for your personality type.

 The second test based on personality types we suggest you take is DISC Assessment.
 This test is based on the behavioral theory developed by psychologist William Moulton Marston.
-The acronym DISC stands for dominance, inducement, steadiness, and conscientiousness that according to the theory, these are an individual’s four central personality traits.
-The test’s results are very accurate, and it can help you understand what your perfect career path is or find the “keys” to your employees if you’re an entrepreneur.
+The acronym DISC stands for dominance, inducement, steadiness, and conscientiousness — according to the theory, these are an individual's four central personality traits.
+The test's results are very accurate, and it can help you understand what your perfect career path is, or what makes your employees tick if you're an entrepreneur.

 We also highly recommend you take the Big Five Inventory (BFI).
 This test is designed to measure the Big Five personality traits.
 These five primary traits are: extraversion, openness, conscientiousness, agreeableness, and neuroticism.
 Fun fact: acronyms OCEAN (openness, conscientiousness, extraversion, agreeableness, and neuroticism) or CANOE (conscientiousness, agreeableness, neuroticism, openness, and extraversion) are sometimes used to remember these traits effortlessly.
 If you take the Big Five test, you will better understand yourself and it will be a lot easier for you to choose the career path that suits you best.